mjenior/riptide/README.md

 Reactions pruned to 285 from 1129 (74.76% change)
 Metabolites pruned to 285 from 1132 (74.82% change)
-Flux through the objective DECREASED to ~54.71 from ~65.43 (16.38% change) Contextualized metabolism has a concordancy of 45.4% (p=0.001) with the transcriptome
+Flux through the objective DECREASED to ~54.71 from ~65.43 (16.38% change) Contextualized metabolism has a concordance score of 45.4% (p=0.015)

 RIPTiDe completed in 31 seconds